Tehes/themachine/README.md

 # The Machine

-**The Machine** is an experimental, real-time survival simulation and engine-building game, developed as a Progressive Web App (PWA).\
+**The Machine** is an experimental, real-time survival simulation and engine-building game,\
+developed as a Progressive Web App (PWA).\
-The player manages a single abstract machine that continuously produces tokens, consumes energy, and inevitably wears down over time.\
+The player manages a single abstract machine that continuously produces tokens, consumes energy, and\
+becomes increasingly energy-hungry as output rises, generating heat through certain actions.\
 The goal: survive as long as possible before the system collapses.

 ---

 ## ⚠️ Status

-This project is **in active prototype phase**.
+This project is **in active prototype phase**.\
-Core systems (energy, wear, and tick cycle) are implemented and running.
+Core systems (energy growth, heat, and tick cycle) are implemented and running.\
 UI layout and live updates are functional, but modules, economy, and event logic are still in design.

 ---

 ## 🧰 Current Prototype Features

 - Real-time tick cycle with live updates
-- Dynamic **energy**, **output**, and **wear** meters
+- Dynamic **energy**, **output**, and **heat** meters
 - Interactive **action buttons**:
   - **Buy Energy** (costs tokens, refills energy)
-  - **Repair Wear** (costs tokens, reduces wear)
 - Automatic enable/disable logic based on current state
 - Visual icons via Material Symbols for consistent UI